nknaeppe/TheOdinProject/index.md

-## The Odin Project
+# The Odin Project

 This page if for documenting the assignments of [The Odin Project](https://www.theodinproject.com/).

-#Assignmnets
+## Assignments

-How does the web work
+- How does the web work
-Command Line Basics
+- Command Line Basics